swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 To build the docker image, navigate to the `docker` folder and run the following command.
-Make sure to adjust the `my_username` and `my_repository_name` variables in the tag of the Docker image to match your own your own username and repository.
+Make sure to adjust the `my_username` and `my_repository_name` variables in the tag of the Docker image to match your own your own GitHub username and repository name.

 ```sh title="Execute the following command(s) in a terminal"
 docker build --platform=linux/amd64 --tag ghcr.io/<my_username>/<my_repository_name>/github-runner:latest .